arkivanov/MVIKotlin/docs/binding.md

 ## Binding

-In previous chapters we learned about three main things of MVIDroid:
+In previous chapters we learned about two main things of MVIDroid:
-`Store`, `Component` and `View`.
+`Store` and `View`.
 And now it's time to bind them together.

 Let's start from simplest case.